hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 ## Configuring a Workspace

-Each workspace has a "Settings" page (available from the top links when viewing that workspace), where you can change the behavior of the workspace.
-Currently, this page has the following settings:
+Each workspace has a "Settings" menu (available from the top links when viewing that workspace), which links to several pages where you can change the behavior of the workspace.

-- **Auto apply vs. manual apply:** By default, TFE only performs a Terraform plan when you start a run (either manually or by adding new commits to the repo).
-You can then view the outcome of the plan and decide whether to go forward with applying it.

-    This is called "manual apply."
-If you'd rather have TFE automatically apply successful plans, you can switch to "auto apply."
-- **Terraform version:** TFE can use any released version of Terraform to manage a workspace.
-Different workspaces can use different versions, and TFE won't automatically upgrade a workspace.

-    To stay up to date, you should visit workspace settings periodically and update the Terraform version.
-- **Workspace lock:** A user with write privileges on a workspace can _lock_ the workspace, which prevents plans and applies from running.
-Use this when recovering from a bad commit or performing other maintenance.
-- **Workspace delete:** When deleting a workspace, you usually also want to de-provision any infrastructure it's managing.
-This section of the settings has a button for queueing a destroy plan (to de-provision), and a button for deleting the workspace data.
-Note that destroy plans require an extra environment variable for confirmation; see the settings page for more details.
+For more information, see [Workspace Settings](../workspaces/settings.html).

 ## Navigating Workspaces